User Manual

 • For example, create a button named “Create Field.”

-2. Configure Action Parameters
+2. Configuring Action Parameters

 Action parameters can be defined dynamically or statically using the Symbol Picker tool.
 Below are example definition methods and usage purposes for each parameter: